henrycikanek/Data-Structures-and-Object-Oriented-Design/README.md

 # Data-Structures-and-Object-Oriented-Design
-Here are a few projects I completed for my Data Structures and Object Oriented Design Class
+Here are a few select code snippets from projects I completed for my Data Structures and Object Oriented Design Class